 What are Overpayment Provisions?

-If your policy contains an offset provision, it will also likely contain an overpayment provision.
-In most instances, if your policy contains an offset provision, your insurer will be able collect information about your income from other sources prior to issuing the benefit, and calculate the amount due accordingly.
+If your disability insurance policy contains an offset provision, it will also likely contain an overpayment provision.
+In most instances, if your policy contains an offset provision, your insurer will be able collect information about your income from other sources prior to issuing the disability benefit, and calculate the amount due accordingly.
 However, in some cases this is not possible.

 For example, say you applied for Social Security disability benefits.
 In some cases, it can take several years before a Social Security determination is made.
-Then, at that point, if your claim was approved, you would receive a lump sum of benefits covering the time period from the date of disability you reported to the date your claim was approved.
+Then, at that point, if your disability claim was approved, you would receive a lump sum of benefits covering the time period from the date of disability you reported to the date your claim was approved.

 This is where the overpayment provision kicks in.
 If your policy has an overpayment provision, upon learning of the lump sum payment from Social Security, your insurer could potentially require you to pay the entire lump sum of benefits back to your insurance company (depending on the terms of your policy).
 This is because the lump sum payment represents several monthly payments you would have received over the relevant time frame.
 If your insurer paid the full monthly disability benefit for those months and your policy has an offset provision, your insurer will likely ask for the Social Security benefits as payment for the amounts that should have been offset each month over that time period.